 Cannabidiol or CBD can be a confusing topic if you’re new to the cannabis industry and learning about cannabinoids.
-In this guide, we’ll explain:
+In this guide, we’re going to talk about the cannabinoid itself as well as its effects, benefits, legality, and the differences between the two types of CBD.

 - What is CBD?